Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: Future Utility

-If we can find a DAV like G117-B15A in such environment ($\omega$ Cen), and do successful asteroseismology according to the observation, the prospective exclusive region on $\mdm - \sige$ diagram can be gotten in Fig. \ref{fig:sigma_mass}.
-We showed that in this scenario, the detectable DM-electron interaction parameter space would extend to $5 \gev \lesim \mdm \lesim 10^{4} \gev$ and $10^{-41} \cm^{2} \lesim \sige \lesim 10^{-38} \cm^{2}$, which is an excellent supplement for our current direct detection.
+Considering all the uncertainties listed above, based on current observations, if we could find a DAV like G117-B15A in such DM-dense environment (in the central region of $\omega$ Cen), and do successful asteroseismology according to the observation, the prospective sensitivity region on $\mdm - \sige$ diagram can be gotten in Fig. \ref{fig:sigma_mass}.
+In this figure, each value of $\dPobs/\dPscm$ corresponds to a line on $\mdm - \sige$ diagram.
+Considering a value of $\dPobs/\dPscm$ with uncertainties from observations, we could obtain a band in which the DM particles live.

-This scenario can be implemented by high-precision photometry from space mission such as HST, {\sl Kepler} and TESS in the near future.
+In the near future, based on the precise measurements of the distance, the proper motion and radial velocity by Gaia (which has already launched in 2013) and the accumulation of high-precision time-series photometry data from Gaia, the Transiting Exoplanet Survey Satellite (TESS, which has already launched in 2018) or the James Webb Space Telescope (JWST), the uncertainty of $\dPobs/\dPscm$ could hopefully achieve a level of $\lesssim 10 \%$.
+In such cases, the detectable DM-electron interaction parameter space could be extended to $5 \GeV \lesim \mdm \lesim 10^{4} \GeV$ and $\sige \grsim 10^{-40} \cm^{2}$.

+If the observed result is positive ($\dPobs/\dPscm$ has a high confidential less than 0.9), the existence of leptonphilic DM particles could be confirmed to some extent, and the allowed parameter space on $\mdm - \sige$ could be determined.
+Furthermore, combining with the allowed parameter space from CR lepton spectra, we would determine the value of $\mdm$, $\sige$, $\sigdm$ and construct relevant DM particle models.

+On the other hand, if the observed result is negative ($\dPobs/\dPscm$ is approximately equal to or larger than 0.9), some of the leptonphilic DM-particle models could be excluded, just like current situations in DM direct detection.